GESIS-Methods-Hub/guidelines-for-methods/README.md

 - [ ] The method code contains documentation (comments) for parameters and decisions that allows one to adjust the method.
 - [ ] The method code is structured into modules (if need be).

-For more details on documentation and code quality, check the [Method Quality Guidelines](method-guide.md#method-quality-guidelines) section of the guidelines.
+For more details on documentation and code quality, check the [Quality Criteria](method-guide.md#quality-criteria) section of the guidelines.

 ## Contact